 UNDERSTANDING AND CARING FOR YOUR FABRICS

 To understand textiles is to know how to care for your clothes.
-When you understand the characteristics of fabrics and how they work in design and style you will know what to look for when purchasing a garment, not only that, your clothing will last longer and maintain a brand new look despite many wearings.
+When you understand the characteristics of fabrics and how they work in design and style you will know what to look for when purchasing a garment, not only that, your clothing will last longer and maintain a brand new look for a long time.

 Textiles fall into different categories: Man made fibers, and natural fibers.
 It will be too detailed and tiresome to go into all the details of textiles and to be frank it is not necessary.
 The important thing is that you understand the effect fabric has on style and how to effectively care for your clothes so you get the optimum use.

-For a softer look, not tailored, you have more options like: Cotton, Silk, Rayons, Chiffon, lace, jersey (although there are some jerseys that tailor well)
+For a softer look, you have more options like: Cotton, Silk, Rayons, Chiffon, lace, jersey (although there are some jerseys that tailor well)

 If you want a tailored look choose clothing made from Gabardine, Wool blend, Tweed, Polyester, Serge, Poplin